 9. Eggnog Fudge

-I have to say, I’m not the biggest fan of eggnog but I know that it’s a classic holiday drink that so many folks will be enjoying this season.
-Whether your a fan or not, why not use eggnog in your fudge!?
+I have to say, I'm not the biggest fan of eggnog but I know that it's a classic holiday drink that so many folks will be enjoying this season.
+Whether you are a fan or not, why not use eggnog in your Christmas fudge!?
 This recipe is a little different than the others and requires a little extra work.

 Here's the recipe.

 10. Maple Walnut Fudge